Reception

 Phonics – early reading and writing

-This term, we begin Phase 3 Phonics, where children will learn to read and write digraphs (two letters making one sound) and trigraphs (three letters making one sound).
+This term, we finish Phase 3 Phonics and then begin Phase 3 Mastery.
+Children will continue to read and write digraphs (two letters making one sound) and trigraphs (three letters making one sound).
 These sounds help children decode more complex words and build confidence in their reading and writing.
-We will continue to use Unlocking Letters and Sounds to guide our phonics teaching, with a new sound being introduced on most days.
+We will continue to use Unlocking Letters and Sounds to guide our phonics teaching, with a new sound being introduced or revisited on most days.
 Reading books will be changed every Monday, but we ask that children bring their book to school each day so we can enjoy hearing them read throughout the week.
 Please remember to sign the reading record whenever you read together at home.
 With regards to writing, children continue to build fine motor skills through fun activities like threading, drawing and cutting.
 In our daily Phonics lessons and weekly Handwriting sessions, children form letters and use these skills to write simple words.
 As name recognition and writing are such important milestones, children are encouraged to identify their own name on their locker and take part in morning name-writing.
 Families can help by encouraging their child to write their name at home.
 Remember, you don't have to just use pen and paper...
 Get creative!

 Maths

-This term, we’re continuing to deepen our understanding of numbers to five.
-Children will explore how numbers can be ordered and begin to investigate number bonds to five - learning which pairs of numbers add together to make five.
-We’ll also be introducing the concept of part and whole, using a part–part–whole model to demonstrate this.
-These activities support early addition and subtraction skills in a hands-on and meaningful way.
+This term, we’re continuing to deepen our understanding of numbers to five, with a particular focus on recalling number bonds to 5 – learning which pairs of numbers make five with increasing confidence and fluency.
+We’ll also begin to explore numbers 6–10, looking at how these numbers can be represented, compared and composed.
+Children will continue using the part–part–whole model to understand how numbers can be broken apart and put back together, supporting early addition and subtraction in a hands‑on, meaningful way.
 Families can support at home by counting everything, everywhere!
 Spot numbers on walks, in books, during play and on home appliances.
 Try to talk about numbers during everyday routines – how many eggs do we have left, how many socks make a pair, or how many buttons are on a coat.

 Snack / Lunch / Water Bottles